If Eagles are to get respectable, they must get wins now

 Enough of this.

 If the Eagles are going to make a respectable showing after their first Super Bowl title, it’s time to do so.
-They have lost three of their past four, turn over the ball too often, and can’t make big defensive stops.
+They have lost three of four.
+They turn over the ball too often and can’t make big defensive stops.

 They are heavily injured physically and, perhaps psychologically, by a 4-6 record as they host the New York Giants (3-7) on Sunday.